matrix-org/matrix-spec-proposals/proposals/2313-ban-lists.md

 ## Proposal

-Ban lists are represented in rooms, allowing for structures and concepts to be reused without defining a new room version.
-This proposal does not make any restrictions on how the rooms are configured, just that the state events described here are represented in the room.
+Ban lists are stored as room state events, allowing for structures and concepts to be reused without defining a new room version.
+This proposal does not make any restrictions on how the rooms are configured, just that the state events described here are represented in a room.
 For example, a room which is invite only is just as valid as a room that is not: the important details are specific state events and not the accessibility, retention, or other aspects of the room.